 - You will be practicing skills that require working on your hands and knees on the floor, bending and standing.

 - Please wear loose, comfortable clothing.
 Layers will help keep you comfortable as the room temperature can vary.

 - Be ready to tie back long hair as it may prevent you from effectively delivering breaths during practice.

 - CPR and first aid courses are offered at a reduced cost of $25 to any current District employee.
-If you are required to maintain certification for your position (see FAQ below), the course fee has been paid for you.
+If you are required to maintain certification for your position or you volunteer to serve on your location's medical emergency response team (see FAQ below), the course fee has been paid for you.

 - Fees should be paid at the beginning of class with cash or check (payable to WCSD Student Health Services).
 We are not able to accept credit or debit cards.

 - Most of our classes take place in a training room at Student Health Services.
 Additional directions are listed below.

 - For safety and security reasons, children or other family members of WCSD employees are NOT permitted to stay in the Student Health Services building or the surrounding premises while employees attend training.
 If you are interested in training for your children or family members, please email us for additional information.